-Complies - the site is subject to a minimum side setback control of 0.9m.
-The site has strategically been designed with compliant east and western side setbacks.
-The compliant side setbacks proposed allow for building separation to maintain view corridors, solar access and privacy where possible.
+Complies - the site is subject to a side setback of 0.9m.
+The proposal achieves full compliance with 0.9 north-eastern and south-western side setbacks.
+The compliant side setbacks allow for adequate building separation to maintain view corridors, solar access and privacy where possible.